gbordyugov/pndapetzim/README.md

 [here](https://en.wikipedia.org/wiki/Mean_of_circular_quantities).

-### Oversampling the positive training samples
+### Using higher weights on positive training samples

-As returning customers represent approx 20% of the total number of customers, I prescribed a relative weight of 5 to training samples with returning customers.
-This resulted in a significantly better values of the recall metric.
+As returning customers represent approx 20% of the total number of customers, I prescribed a relative weight of 5 to the training samples with returning customers.
+This significantly improved recall.

 ### Train/test data split

-For the training and evaluation purposes, all data was split in such way that every 101st customer went into the test data, and the rest of the customers constituted the training data.
+For training and evaluation purposes, all data samples were split in such a way that every 101st customer went into the test data, and the rest of the customers constituted the training data.

 ## Exploratory data analysis

-As the data is in the CSV format, I decided to conduct the inital data analysis steps using the standard command line tools (you might need to install [gzcat](https://www.freebsd.org/cgi/man.cgi?query=gzcat&sektion=1&n=1)).
+As the data is in CSV format, I decided to conduct the inital data analysis steps using standard command line tools (you might need to install [gzcat](https://www.freebsd.org/cgi/man.cgi?query=gzcat&sektion=1&n=1)).
 Let us see what we can learn about the data.